 How to Become Friends with Developers and Stop Making DBA Stand for "Don't Bother Asking"

 This webinar has now finished, but feel free to click the button above to watch the recording.

-- Compare 2 tables and see highlighted differences side-by-side
+- Compare 2 schemas and see highlighted differences side-by-side

 - Automatically create update scripts to migrate any changes